Skip to main content

 PCR for COVID Highly accurate check for COVID virus 45 minutes

-Respiratory panel Determines if you have a viral or bacterial infection that is in your respiratory track 45 minutes to 1 hour
+Respiratory Panel Determines if you have a viral or bacterial infection in your respiratory tract 45 minutes to 1 hour

-GI panel Detects salmonella, e-coli, and many other viruses, bacteria, and parasites in you gut About 1 hour
+GI Panel Detects salmonella, e-coli, and many other viruses, bacteria, and parasites in your gut About 1 hour

-Pregnancy test Checks for signs pregnancy (positive hormones levels) and can measure the level A few minutes for urine tests, a few hours for blood tests
+Pregnancy Test Checks for signs of pregnancy (positive hormone levels) and can measure the level A few minutes for urine tests, a few hours for blood tests

-For more information, watch our segment about laboratory testing on KXAN here.
-And, if you have any further questions about our laboratory testing services at Ally Medical ER, please call any of our locations to discuss further.
+For more information about our laboratory testing services at Ally Medical ER, please call any of our locations to discuss further.